 Our formal openwater swimming season is being extended by two weeks so the last swim will now be on Tuesday 13 October 2015.
 Due to the evenings drawing in all swims from now until the end of the season will start promptly at 6.15pm.
 Please do your best to arrive in time to be ready by 6.15pm.

-Gerry Griffin will be standing down from all of his Club roles at the AGM (held January / February 2016).
+Gerry Griffin and Ali Budynkiewicz will be standing down from their Club roles at the AGM (held January / February 2016).
 This means there are several key roles for which the Club is requesting support from members.

 The National swim21 panel has met and approved East Dorset Open Water Swimming Club’s swim21 accreditation (Sport England ClubMark equivalent for ASA affiliated aquatics clubs) for the next 12 months.

 swim21 accreditation is the ASA’s recognised kitemark for the development of effective, ethical and sustainable affiliated clubs.

 Open water Olympic Bronze and two times World Silver Medalist Cassie Patten gives some tips to a 12 year old swimmer on making the transition from pool to the outdoors in Windermere.

 Help the ASA to attract more volunteers into our sport and break down the barriers to volunteer participation.